 With Kale, Radish & Parsley Salad you can add all your favorites too!

 With this kind of salad, the sky's the limit!
 For example, if you are not a fan of fennel (I'm a recent convert myself) use some red onion.
 If you are a fan of fennel - great!
 You can still add onion too.
 Or some chopped scallion if you want the onion-y component.
 When I make salad in the summer, especially with farm fresh organic greens, I will often keep the dressing very simple.
 For this salad, I opted for olive oil, fresh lemon juice, salt and pepper.
-You could add a splash of balsamic vinegar to that.
-Or to give it a pop of sweet to complement the carrot slices - you could drizzle a little honey on that too.
-There is an amazing farm in Weston, MA that has the best honey I've ever had in my life.
-It's called Land's Sake Farm and it's definitely worth the trip.
+And to give it a pop of sweet to complement the carrot slices - you could drizzle a little honey on that too.
+You could easily use balsamic vinaigrette instead or my tangy garlic scape vinaigrette too.
+Both are great options for this salad.

 I hope you enjoy this recipe as much as I do!
 It's so easy - just follow along with my video and we'll make it together!
 If you enjoyed this recipe, you should check out my other CSA recipes too!